 I’m okay with building little by little each year.
 It is a tragedy that I’d rather not have to try to explain.
 But as he grows in understanding of the good that happened that day too, I feel he is reassured in our safety in the world.

-Books about 9-11 for Older Children
+September 11 Lessons Using Books for Older Children

 - I Survived the Attacks of September 11, 2001 by Lauren Tarshis.
 A child takes a bus downtown to visit his uncle’s firehouse, only to find himself in the midst of the chaos.